brdv/prodtest-docs/docs/demo/technical-detail/order-service.md

 The controller is responsible for receiving and validating requests.
 The service handles the request, i.e. performs any needed business logic and prepares a response to be returned by the controller.
 The message queue is used to store messages which other services can consume.
 In case the request is invalid, e.g. invalid data in POST request body, the server will respond with an error (in case of invalid data: validation error).

-This pattern has been chosen for two primary reasons: testablity and separation of concerns.
+This pattern has been chosen for two primary reasons: testability and separation of concerns.
 It separates communication (request, response) and business logic (handler) from each other, thereby decoupling separate concerns within the application.
 This separation also makes it easier to test individual functionality (methods) independently from each other.
 (More about testing later).

 ## Flow